Mount Holyoke College

 - 64 percent have 20 or fewer

 9 to 1

 Six months after graduation, 86 percent of the class of 2008 were working or in school.
 Of those students, 16 percent were attending graduate/professional schools of their choice.
 Typically, 75 percent of MHC graduates enroll in graduate/professional school within ten years.

-The Mount Holyoke College Studio Art Program invites applications for a 2-year Visiting Artist Lecturer Position in Painting.
-This position require...
+The Department of Theatre Arts at Mount Holyoke College invites applications for a full-time, Visiting Lecturer in Theatre Arts for Directing and A...

-The Mount Holyoke College Studio Art Program invites applications for a Lecturer position in Studio Foundations.
-This artist will actively particip...
+The Department of Environmental Studies at Mount Holyoke College invites applications for a Visiting Lecturer position in environmental studies wit...

 The Department of Religion at Mount Holyoke College invites applications for a one-year, full-time, visiting faculty member in Early Christianity f...

 The Department of International Relations invites applications for a Visiting Lecturer position in international relations.
 The term of the appoint...